truenas/documentation/content/SCALE/SCALECLIReference/System/_index.md

 ### Is_Stable Command

 The `is_stable` command returns whether the system software version is stable.
 This command is useful if upgrading from a nightly train of an unreleased version.

 {{< expand "Verifying Release Stability" "v" >}}
+#### Description
-The `is_stable` command does not require entering options or aguments.
+The `is_stable` command does not require entering properties or aguments.
 Enter the command, then press <kbd>Enter</kbd>.
 The command returns true if stable, false if not.

+#### Usage
 From the CLI prompt, enter:

 `system is_stable`

-From the **system** prompt, enter:

-`is_stable`

 {{< expand "Command Example" "v" >}}
 ```